evatrium/capsule/README.md

 import {Capsule} from '@iosio/capsule';
 /*
-    capsules may be used solely as factories or services if you choose without having to wrap a component
+    capsules may be used solely as factories or services if you choose without having to wrap a component.
+In this example we will be accessing this capsule in the 'MyRootAppComponent' */ export const myDataCapsule = Capsule({
- */
-export const myDataCapsule = Capsule({